NancyAb/capstone/README.md

 ## 1 Agrobotix

-run python code on tlog and check results
-404 observations
-check features and quality match. need to know how to merge data
+I have recieved two days of telemetry logs with about 100,000 lines.
+These logs correspond to two image quality values.
+The goal is to be able to use the log to predict quality values.

-telemtry radio signal strength to flight below 80% trouble with processing
+Currently this is done by a person looking at the image with a one day turnaround to the ground team.
+Agribotix has let me know that the telemtry radio signal strength to flight below 80% may result in trouble with processing.

-automation of classifaction

-real time classification tlog results for image quality

-check for normalization of dependent variable!!
+I have imported the data into mongo and also into a wide - 269 - dataframe on Pandas.

+The data are about 80% sparse as each row is a hundreth of a second record and not all times have all variables.

 GOALS -> Predict picture quality on-site

 APPROACH -> Laptop Python code to read current log on-site and use model to predict results

-PROFILE   -> Import data into MongoDB as a 'collection"
+PROFILE   -> Import data into MongoDB as a 'collection'
                      Export structured data for profiling - data elements, density, variance Visually inspect geo / yaw / pitch/ roll elements with Tableau graphics Visually inspect and question outliers